Flag Of The Spanish Empire

 The Unification and the Emergence of a New Symbol: The Joint Monarchy

 The marriage of Ferdinand II of Aragon and Isabella I of Castile marked a turning point.
-While the two kingdoms maintained their separate legal identities, a unified crown emerged.
+Here's the thing — while the two kingdoms maintained their separate legal identities, a unified crown emerged.
 This wasn't immediately reflected in a single, unified flag.
-However, the combined arms of Castile and Aragon started appearing on various banners and royal standards, often showing the Castilian red and the Aragonese quartered bars together in a single heraldic display.
+Still, the combined arms of Castile and Aragon started appearing on various banners and royal standards, often showing the Castilian red and the Aragonese quartered bars together in a single heraldic display.
 This amalgamation signified the beginning of the process that would ultimately lead to a more unified imperial identity.

 The Flags of the Habsburg Era: The Imperial Eagle and the Cross of Burgundy